 The on-the-water testing took place on a 32-foot catamaran (windage roughly equivalent to a 40-foot monohull).
 The tests mirrored those carried out previously for Practical Sailor on a 38-foot catamaran (see PS November 2013 online).

-Another question Frye sought to answer was how frequently the snubber should be replaced.
+Another question I sought to answer was how frequently the snubber should be replaced.
 Because snubber lifespan can vary wildly according to usage, he took a conservative view.
-Based on the projected cycle loading in an anchorage so stormswept that no sailor would want to stay for long, he determined that full-time cruisers should replace their snubber every two to three years, while the seasonal or part-time cruiser can get five to eight years of use from one.
+Based on the projected cycle loading in an anchorage so storm swept that no sailor would want to stay for long, he determined that full-time cruisers should replace their snubber every two to three years, while the seasonal or part-time cruiser can get five to eight years of use from one.
 Those who anchor in well-protected areas will see less fatigue, but in these cases, environmental damage (UV rays, acid rain, etc.) would also be a factor.
 The surprising effect of weathering on nylon ropes lifespan and strength was covered in a previous issue.

 These calculations can’t be expected to produce a perfect fit for every boat or situation, but they represent a reasonable place to start.
-You can decide to lengthen the snubber or exceed the calculated diameter to add strength or abrasion resistance, but be aware that if you choose to shorten the snubber, this will result in higher peak loads.
+If the formula is not working for you, just use the tables and the closest boat to yours for reference.
+(If there’s a boat you can’t match enter the specs in the comments below, or email firstname.lastname@example.org) You can decide to lengthen the snubber or exceed the calculated diameter to add strength or abrasion resistance, but be aware that if you choose to shorten the snubber, this will result in higher peak loads.
 Certainly, countless sailors have cruised thousands of miles using shorter snubbers than we recommend here, but in our testing and research, short snubbers are associated with the most failures.
-Dont overlook chafe gear, which weve covered extensively in past issues, as this is an essential element in the snubber setup.
+Don’t overlook chafe gear (there are multiple chafe gear reports in the archives), as this is an essential element in the snubber setup.

 Double-braid or brait nylon snubber length = 1.3 x boat length.
 For dynamic climbing rope, snubber length = 1.1 x boat length.
 These are minimum snubber lengths; longer is better, up to about 60 feet.